hannah8075/obesity-prediction/README.md

 Analysis are performed and demonstrated through visualizations about the relationship between Life Expectancy, Obesity, and Physical Activity Levels by gender.
 In addition, a progression walk through by year for better understanding and comparison between timelines.
 ### Life Expectancy - Geomap
-- uncover the life expectancy if increasing or decreasing throughout the spam of 25 years within the US, demonstrated geographycally.
+- uncover the life expectancy if increasing or decreasing throughout the span of 25 years within the US, demonstrated geographycally.
 ### Life Expectancy by State (Ranking) - Line Chart
 - understand the ranking of the top and bottom US States in terms of Life Expectancy througout the timelines.
 ### Activity vs. Obesity Trend - Bar Chart